 How does being overweight lead to cancer?

 Fat in the body has two main functions.
 It acts as a store of energy.
-And it's constantly spreading information and instructions to the rest of your body.
-These messages affect things like cell growth, chemical reactions in cells, and the body’s reproductive cycles.
+It also constantly spreads information and instructions to the rest of your body.
+The messages that it sends can affect things like cell growth, chemical and insulin reactions in cells, and the body’s reproductive cycles.
+This is due to its effects on growth hormones, inflammation and sex hormones.

 - Growth hormones- too much body fat can cause levels of insulin and other growth factors to rise, which can tell cells to divide more often.
 This raises the chance that cells will change and lead to cancer.